 There’s no doubt that the summertime rite of passage, attending summer camp, benefits kids, no matter whether they attend a day camp or an overnight camp.
-But the coronavirus pandemic left many families at a loss last year as many summer camps either went virtual or weren’t held at all.
-So, what does this Summer 2021 look like for families desperate for a return to more of a normal summer?
+But the coronavirus pandemic has made it so difficult for parents and camps to make sure the kids get all of those benefits.
+So, what does camp look like in 2022 for families desperate for a return to a more normal summer?

 Do your research

-Since every camp situation will be different, Marquardt continues to advise parents to check in with camps they are interested in.
+Since every camp situation will be different, Marquardt advises parents to check in with camps they are interested in.
 Camp directors, she says, are ready for some of parents’ tough questions.
 “Don’t worry about sharing the areas you are nervous about,” she says.

 - Ask what they are doing to prepare to respond to COVID and how camp might be different.
 Look at the different protocols in place to make sure they fit with your family and family values.
 “All of the camps are creating policies and procedures around that should be able to answer that,” she says.

 - Make sure to check refund policies and ask about protocols if there is an exposure.